I Did It! I Did It!

 The Need is Here

-The Millers estimate there are over 1,000 adults with disabilities living in Lee County alone and wish to continue making a difference now in memory of both Robert and Benjamin.
+The Millers estimate that about 1000 young adults exit from special education programs in Lee, Hendry, Glades, Charlotte and Collier counties each year, and most have few opportunities for participation in community life.
+They wish to continue making a difference now in memory of both Robert and Benjamin.
 With capacity for 20 at each camp, they see a great need for much more.

 But Wait, There’s More!